Last Updated on 12 June 2024 by Cycloscope

 With the rise of the bikepacking style indeed, a new generation of handlebar bags has come out, and more and more people are considering the handlebars as a perfect space to store the bulk of your gear.

-According to many bikepackers and cycle tourers, load on the front helps with handling and it’s much better than the load on the rear – I can say I agree with this for the most part (there should always be a balance).
+According to many bikepackers and cycle tourers, the load on the front helps with handling and it’s much better than the load on the rear – I can say I agree with this for the most part (there should always be a balance).

 The new generation of bikepacking handlebar packs is mostly rolled waterproof bags using a harness to attach them to the bars.
 They are generally used to store a sleeping bag or even a small tarp tent.